Lesser Antilles arc

 In March 2016 onboard the RRS James Cook (cruise JC133) we deployed a large array of seismometers on the seabed to record distant earthquakes in order to image the wedge (area between the top of the underlying subducting slab and the seabed).
 We will use methods similar to medical X-ray imaging to determine the seismic velocity and attenuation structure and hence the pathways of the water and melt.
 The seismic array will also record local earthquakes from the scraping of the North American and Caribbean plates which will help regional hazard assessment and answer specific questions such as what is the link between pathways of fluids and the types of earthquakes?
 The VOILA passive array is the largest of its type ever deployed at an Atlantic subduction zone.

-In April-June 2017 we will return on the RRS James Cook (JC149) to pick up the seabed seismometers (and their precious data recordings) and we will collected a set of controlled-source seismic data on the incoming plate.
-The project will use 49 Ocean-bottom seismometers and a 4.5 km long surface towed streamer.
+In April-June 2017 we returned on the RRS James Cook (JC149) to pick up the seabed seismometers (and their precious data recordings) and we collected a set of controlled-source seismic data on the incoming plate.
+The project used 49 Ocean-bottom seismometers and a 3 km long surface towed streamer.
 From the data we will determine the hydration of the incoming plate, and specifically whether it varies along the strike of the arc.
 The experiment will target a portion of the incoming plate covering two major fracture zones and the segment in between and will compare its structure with that at the peak of the fore-bulge (generated by bending of the plate as it enters the subduction zone).
 Combining the different observations allows us to constrain the along-arc distribution of faulting and degree of serpentinisation of the incoming plate.